 Project 1 ‚Pathways of Service Utilisation‘ deals with the question, which pathway a sick patient is passed through the Austrian health-care system.
-Hereby bottlenecks and unusual structures in the system should be found.
-On the one hand, this information is valuable to decision-makers, on the other hand, it can be used to parameterise simulation models developed in Projects 3 and 5.
+Hereby bottlenecks and unusual structures in the system were identified.
+This information proved to be is of extreme value to the decision-makers in the health-care system.
+In addition, it was and is used to parameterise simulation models developed in Projects 3 and 5.

 Objectives and Methods